nedap/deidentify/README.md

 A Python library to de-identify medical records with state-of-the-art NLP methods.
 Pre-trained models for the Dutch language are available.

+This repository shares the resources developed in the following paper:

+> J. Trienes, D. Trieschnigg, C. Seifert, and D. Hiemstra.
+Comparing Rule-based, Feature-based and Deep Neural Methods for De-identification of Dutch Medical Records.
+In: *Proceedings of the 1st ACM WSDM Health Search and Data Mining Workshop (HSDM)*, 2020.

+You can get the authors' version of the paper from this link: [paper](https://djoerdhiemstra.com/wp-content/uploads/hsdm20.pdf).

 ## Quick Start

 ### Installation